 Electricians would benefit, too.
 For one thing, clients would be happier.
 For another, there’s the possibility of building a new business relationship with those clients.
 Finally, there’s the potential for new revenues from, for example, enabling such services.

 However, there’s a problem.
-That sort of monitoring and control has traditionally meant using a Building Management System, a BMS.
+That sort of monitoring has traditionally meant using a Building Management System, a BMS.
 That’s too complicated and too costly for a small business.

 So, what’s the ideal solution?